ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Elaine: do we need something about model training in AI output?

 Martin: right now everything is in jeopardy, but that is a good point.
-Concern is if we don't allow some training, but without search maybe it doesn' matter.
+Concern is if we don't allow some training, but without search maybe it doesn't matter.

-Meredith: a lot of unintended consequences come back to substitantive use may solve some issues but create downstream problems
+Meredith: a lot of unintended consequences come back to substantive use may solve some issues but create downstream problems

 Roberta: One example for AI prefs: if we are trying to get maximal data about medication information and provide to users.
-Whole system will have training etc, but medication might not be open to market yet still be crawled, informatoin could put user at risk, they might know that the content was trained by an AI etc.  Even internally, those models are classified as high risk.
+Whole system will have training etc, but medication might not be open to market yet still be crawled, information could put user at risk, they might know that the content was trained by an AI etc.  Even internally, those models are classified as high risk.
 Behavior of someone who ignores preferences must be considered.
 Lots of crawlers ignore robots.txt.
 Is liability/enforcement out of scope?

 Victoria: +1 to unintended consequences, not sure we adequately value all the use cases, or cost vs. benefit.
 That is not a task for standards bodies, that is policy etc.